(Updated 6/27/2023) Description and review of the East Sacramento McKinley Park neighborhood, a great place to live!

 The crown jewel of the McKinley Park neighborhood is – naturally – McKinley Park.
 McKinley Park is a 32-acre park that is bordered to the North by McKinley Boulevard, to the South by H Street, by Alhambra Boulevard to the West, and 33rd Street to the East.

 McKinley Park is more than a neighborhood park – it is visited and enjoyed by many of Sacramento’s citizens from adjoining neighborhoods.
-Amenities include a custom designed playground, a basketball court, the Clunie Community Center (that hosts a branch of the Sacramento Public Library), group picnic areas with tables and BBQs, horseshoe pits, a jogging trail, restrooms, a soccer field, a softball field, tennis courts (lighted), a swimming and wading pool, a volleyball court, a pond/lake, and a rose garden (Fredrick N. Evans Memorial Rose Garden).
+Amenities include a custom designed playground, a basketball court, the Clunie Community Center (that hosts a branch of the Sacramento Public Library), group picnic areas with tables and BBQs, a jogging trail, restrooms, sports fields, tennis courts (lighted), a swimming and wading pool, a pond/lake, and a rose garden (Fredrick N. Evans Memorial Rose Garden).

-McKinley Park hosts a variety of events year round including Pops in the Park in June and Food Truck Mania on the second Friday of the month during the summer.
-The adjacent small park is located across 33rd Street and is home to the Shepard Garden and Arts Center – which hosts a variety of garden clubs.
+Lastly, McKinley Park hosts a variety of events year round including Pops in the Park in June.
+The adjacent “panhandle” park is located across 33rd Street and is home to the Shepard Garden and Arts Center – which hosts a variety of garden clubs.
 There are exhibits and plant sales taking place virtually every weekend.